calmsacibis995/bsd386-1.1-src/README.md

 # pjd-os-source

-This source is deprecated.
+This repository is deprecated.
 Find the source on pjd-os repository.